Bipolar Awareness

 What are some of the effects of Bipolar Disorder?

-Some of the effects of this condition are feelings of irritability, aggressiveness, guilt, severe sadness and loss of interest in activities they normally enjoy; it is also possible to have contrast feelings not long after/before those negative ones, so it is possible to feel like they are in an excessively good mood, hyperactive and easily distracted.
+Some of the effects of this condition are feelings of irritability, aggression, guilt, sadness, worthlessness and disinterest in activities that a person suffering with bipolar disorder normally enjoys.
+It is also possible for an individual with bipolar disorder to have contrasting feelings not long after/before those negative ones, so it is possible to feel like they are in an excessively good mood, hyperactive and easily distracted.

 How can you diagnose Bipolar Disorder?

-Currently, it is impossible to diagnose this condition through blood tests or brain scans, so it is only possible to diagnose it through symptoms, course of illness and family history.
-There are four different types of bipolar disorder, depending on how symptoms present (and how long for) they are sorted into the different types of Bipolar disorder.
+Currently, it is impossible to diagnose bipolar disorder through blood tests or brain scans, so it is only possible to diagnose it through symptoms, course of illness and family history.
+There are several different types of bipolar disorder, depending on how symptoms present (and how long for):

 Is there a cure for Bipolar Disorder?

-No, there is no cure for this condition.
-However, it can be treatable with psychotherapy and medications, these keep the symptoms at bay.
-Bipolar disorder needs to have a continuous treatment, otherwise it can become difficult to control the symptoms and how it affects the sufferers.
+No, there is no cure for bipolar disorder.
+However, the condition can be treated with psychotherapy and medications, which can help manage symptoms.
+Bipolar disorder requires continuous treatment, otherwise it can become difficult to control the symptoms and how it affects the individual.
+A person with bipolar disorder should never end any treatment without medical supervision.